httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. Let name be the result of applying Serialising an Identifier {{ser-identifier}} to mem's member-name.
    2. Append name to output.
    3. Append "=" to output.
-   4. Let value be the result of applying Serialising an Item {{ser-item}} to mem's member-value.
+   4. Let value be the result of applying Serialising a Key {{ser-key}} to mem's member-value.
    5. Append value to output.
    6. If more members remain in input:
       1. Append a COMMA to output.
       2. Append a single WS to output.
+3. Return output.

+#### Serialising a Key {#ser-key}

+Given a key as input:

+0. If input is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
+1. Let output be an empty string.
+2. Append input to output, using ASCII encoding {{!RFC0020}}.
 3. Return output.